 For convenience I'm going to include the long head of the adductor magnus and the short head of the biceps femoris in the group of muscles called the hamstrings.

-I should mention here that the biceps femoris short head attaches to the back of the thigh and from there crosses the back of the knee joint to attach to the fibula.
+The biceps femoris short head attaches to the back of the thigh and from there crosses the back of the knee joint to attach to the fibula.

 It can help to flex the knee (or resist knee extension) and it can also externally rotate the shin relative to the femur (or resist external rotation).

-Meanwhile, the adductor magnus long head attaches, like the rest of the hamstrings bar the biceps femoris short head, to the ischial tuberosity or sitting bone.
+The adductor magnus long head attaches, like the rest of the hamstrings bar the biceps femoris short head, to the ischial tuberosity or sitting bone.

 It runs down the back of the inside of the thigh to attach to the inside edge of the femur just above the knee joint.
 So its path is similiar to the two inner hamstrings (semitendinosus and semimembranosus) with the main difference being that it doesn't cross the knee.

 Like the hamstrings as whole, the adductor magnus long head can help to flex the hip but more importantly, it helps to internally rotate the thigh.
 Or another way to think of it is that it neutralizes external rotation of the thigh.

 The bottom tendon of the adductor magnus long head, where it attaches to the femur, serves as a foundation for the vastus medialis obliquus muscle.
 And so an additional function of the adductor magnus long head is to serve as an anchor, when active, for theses fibers of the vastus medialis.

 The "actual" hamstring muscles include the biceps femoris long head, the semimembranosus and the semitendinosus.

 Of these three muscles, the semimembranosus attaches closest to the capsule of the knee joint.